 Guidance 5(v) under review

-Middlesex University programmes may also be accredited by a range of Professional, Statutory and/or Regulatory Bodies (PSRBs).
+Middlesex University programmes may also be accredited or recognised by a range of Professional, Statutory and/or Regulatory Bodies (PSRBs).
 This section outlines the responsibilities and procedure for accreditation events, reviews, and reporting outcomes to maintain the central register.
 Oversight of all PSRB accreditations is maintained by the Assurance committee.

 To ensure the quality of the student learning experience the University may carry out internal audits and reviews on an ad hoc basis, as identified by the Assurance Committee.
 These internal audits may be carried out in the response by normal review processes identifying the need for additional scrutiny or to specific concerns raised internally or externally.